wpeverest/restaurantpress/readme.txt

 * Two Column Layout
 * Grid Layout
 * Responsive Design
-* Shortcode to embed menu in Posts and Page.
+* Shortcode to embed menu in Posts and Pages.
 * Supports multiple menus
 * Single Page support for the menu item.
 * Gallery support for each menu item.